shirgra/p-2022-093/Expirements/NetCache_2022/README.md

    pingall
    ```
    This will check that the besic routing is working.

-2. You should now see a Mininet command prompt.
+3. You should now see a Mininet command prompt.
 Open two terminals for `h1` and
 `h2`, respectively:
   ```bash
   mininet> xterm h1 h2
   ```

+### Notes
+> The traffic packets of the TCP protocol (using scapy) use **flags = 3** whan want to signal to the switch to drop the packet, because it is in the cache.
+> The traffic passing as in a data-center has a prefix of 192.0.0.0/8.
+>